wolfpackc/Thunder-Intelligence/README.md

 The dashboard displays vehicle telemetry and per-session statistics, tracks player routes on available maps, and presents combat/HUD events where the game exposes them.
 The dashboard runs **locally**; the portfolio is a separate presentation website, not a hosted instance of the application.

 **Source and binaries note:** The public ZIP is a sanitized distribution from the supplied project folder.
 It excludes secrets and local capture files.
 Set up your own Confluent Cloud resources and follow the included project documentation.
-Images may have third-party licensing requirements; see `creditos.html`.

 **Eduardo Romera Martínez**